-There shall be no escape of smoke from the cabinet.
+There shall be no escape of visible aerosol or mist from the cabinet.

 N-5.5 HEPA/ULPA filter leak test

 This test determines the integrity of downflow and exhaust HEPA/ULPA filters, filter housings, and filter mounting frames.
 The cabinet shall be operated within ± 5 ft/min (0.025 m/s) of the nominal set point, with the exception of the downflow HEPA/ULPA filters on B1 cabinets.